DhruvNirmal/Tutorial4/README.md

 # Tutorial4
-# Thi is tutorial 4
+# Creating conflict pt 2
 In this tutorial we are learning to create and merge branches as well as including the untracked files into our local repo.
 Creating branches using terminal